eartharchive/tierralibre.github.io/_posts/2016-08-12-hello-world.md

 For hosting we decided to use [GitHub Pages](https://github.com) is free and where most of the open source projects live.

-We have used a theme for Jekyll which works in phones, computers, everywher; is simple and beatiful.
+We have used a theme for Jekyll which works in phones, computers, everywhere; is simple and beatiful.
 [Beautiful Jekyll](https://github.com/daattali/beautiful-jekyll#readme).
 In the link above you can find detail instructions on how to have your website running in minutes.

 But in essence you need a github account then you navigate to the link above containing the theme and fork it.
 (When you fork a repository, you make it your own version and you can make changes on it).